sago35/tinygo-edit/README.md

 ```
 usage: tinygo-edit [<flags>]

+This program uses $TINYGOPATH

+  export TINYGOPATH=/path/to/tinygo-root-directory

-It is possible to use the following environment variables
+You can use the following environment variables

   To get a list of targets from the result of 'tinygo targets':
     export TINYGO_EDIT_WITH_GOROOT=1
+  To disable this feature:
+    export TINYGO_EDIT_WITH_GOROOT=0

   Using the GOROOT environment variable to link with gopls:
     export TINYGO_EDIT_WITH_TINYGO_TARGETS=1